SNAP: Semantic Stories for Next Activity Prediction

 \section{Abstract}

 Predicting the next activity in an ongoing process is one of the most common classification tasks in the business process management (BPM) domain.
-It allows businesses to optimize resource allocation, enhance operational efficiency, and aids in risk mitigation and strategic decision-making.
+It allows businesses to optimize resource allocation, enhance operational efficiency, and aid both in risk mitigation and strategic decision-making.
 This provides a competitive edge in the rapidly evolving confluence of BPM and AI.
 Existing state-of-the-art AI models for business process prediction do not fully capitalize on available semantic information within process event logs.
-As current advanced AI-BPM systems provide semantically-richer textual data, the need for novel adequate models grows.
-To address this gap, we propose the novel SNAP method that leverages language foundation models by constructing semantic contextual stories from the process’s historical event logs and using them for the next activity prediction.
-We compared the SNAP algorithm with nine state-of-the-art models on six benchmark datasets and show that SNAP significantly outperforms them, especially for datasets with high levels of semantic content.
+As current advanced AI-BPM systems provide semantically richer textual data, the need for new adequate models grows.
+To address this gap, we propose the novel SNAP algorithm that leverages language foundation models by constructing narratives and semantic contextual stories from the process’s historical event logs and uses them for the next activity prediction.
+We compared the SNAP method with eleven state-of-the-art models on six benchmark datasets and show that SNAP significantly outperforms them on datasets with high levels of semantic content.